nader-hachana/Podcast-Summary-Pipeline/README.md

 # Visualize the connection
 >airflow connections get podcasts

+# Create a folder to contain the downloaded podcast episodes
+>mkdir Episodes

-# Move python file to airflow dags for each modification to the file
+# Move python file to airflow/dags path for each modification to the file
 >sudo cp podcast_summary.py $AIRFLOW_HOME/dags

-# Configure the airflow home variable
+# Run the dag on the airflow UI or through CLI
->export AIRFLOW_HOME=~/airflow
+>airflow dags trigger  [-v or --verbose] podcast_summary

 # Visualize the result on the terminal
 >airflow dags show podcast_summary